nap/jaro-winkler-distance/README.md

 This version is based on the [original C implementation of strcmp95](https://web.archive.org/web/20100227020019/http://www.census.gov/geo/msb/stand/strcmp.c) implementation but does not attempt to normalize characters that are similar to the eyes (e.g.: `O` vs `0`).

-> [!NOTE]
-> * Impact of the prefix is limited to 4 characters, as originally defined by Winkler.
+ * Impact of the prefix is limited to 4 characters, as originally defined by Winkler.
-> * Input strings are not modified beyond whitespace trimming.
+ * Input strings are not modified beyond whitespace trimming.
-> * In-word whitespace and characters case will **optionally** impact score.
+ * In-word whitespace and characters case will **optionally** impact score.
-> * Returns a floating point number rounded to the desired decimals (defaults to `2`) using Python's [`round`](https://docs.python.org/3/library/functions.html#round).
+ * Returns a floating point number rounded to the desired decimals (defaults to `2`) using Python's [`round`](https://docs.python.org/3/library/functions.html#round).
-> * Consider usual [floating point arithmetic](https://docs.python.org/3/tutorial/floatingpoint.html#tut-fp-issues) characteristics when working with this module.
+ * Consider usual [floating point arithmetic](https://docs.python.org/3/tutorial/floatingpoint.html#tut-fp-issues) characteristics when working with this module.

 ## Implementation